Minoru Mori 森稔

 The other two Mori siblings, eldest brother Kei and sister Aiko, followed academic careers.

-One of Mori's last big projects was the 101-story Shanghai World Financial Center, completed in 2008 in the Pudong financial district of Shanghai.
+One of Mori's last big projects was the 101-story Shanghai World Financial Center, completed in 2008 in the Pudong financial district of Shanghai, China.

 Mori was a keen collector of art, especially of paintings by the architect who has most influenced his own vision, Le Corbusier.